 Alternatively, you may be used to a trip to work of only a few minutes and would want to move somewhere much closer to the office.
 Working in Downtown Norfolk or Town Center Virginia Beach?
 Check out Norfolk’s Ghent and West Ghent or Virginia Beach’s King’s Grant, Thoroughgood, or Kempsville neighborhoods.

-How About Schools?
+How About Schools in Virginia?

 The Hampton Roads area offers a wide array of schools for educating children.
 From many high-ranking public schools to small faith-based private schools, once again, there is something for everyone.